Our next meeting is in the Milnes Institute Findhorn, on Tuesday 20th November at 7:30pm.

 Welcome to the Culbin Model Club website.

-Our Club has a 40 year history of members from the Moray area, and further afield, with interests ranging from 'Trains and boats and planes' to many other items
+Our Club has a 40 year history and members from all over the north of Scotland with interests ranging from 'Trains and boats and planes' to many other items

 including live steam and internal combustion engines, horology, tool making, 3D printing, etc.

 Although the club has a strong affinity to the age of steam, the diverse interests within the membership covers the whole